Suicide Myths & Facts

 Suicidal people are fully intent on dying.

-Marked sudden improvement in the emotional state after a person has made a suicide attempt or a depressive period indicates that the suicide risk is over.
+Marked sudden improvement in the emotional state after a person has made a suicide attempt or a depressive period indicated that the suicide risk is over.

-FALSE.
-In the months following an attempt or a period of depression, a person is at greater risk than ever.
-What looks to be an improvement may in fact be a sense of relief in the person who has committed to suicide.
+FALSE - In the months following an attempt or a period of depression, a person is at greater risk than ever.
+What looks to be an improvement may in face be a sense of relief in the person who has committed to suicide.

 If you are concerned that you or someone you know may be at risk for suicide, we strongly encourage you to do one or more of the following: